openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

 =======================

 #.
 Go to the `GPG Tools`_ website.
 Scroll down to the **GPG Suite** section of
-   the page and click **Download GPG Suite**.
+   the page and select **Download GPG Suite**.

 #.
-When the download is complete, click the .dmg file to begin the
+When the download is complete, select the .dmg file to begin the
    installation.

    When installation is complete, GPG Keychain Access opens a web page with